• Skip to primary navigation

 Horseshoe Canyon Drumheller

-I already mentioned Drumheller is a great place to explore because of the beautiful Badlands landscape.
-One of the best places to see the Badlands is at the Horseshoe Canyon, which was shaped by a glacier.
+An ideal place to see the Badlands is at the Horseshoe Canyon, which was shaped by a glacier.

 Visiting Horseshoe Canyon is free.